zengin/microsoft-graph-docs/api-reference/v1.0/api/educationclass-delta.md

 Namespace: microsoft.graph

 Get newly created or updated classes, including membership changes, without having to perform a full read of the entire class collection.
-See [Use delta query](/graph/delta-query-overview) for details.
+For more information, see [Use delta query](/graph/delta-query-overview).

 ## Permissions